PEST Analysis

 There’s also an expanded version of PEST, PESTLE, which considers legal and environmental factors.

-How do you run a PEST analysis?
+How do you fill in the PEST Analysis Template?

 Step 1: Brainstorm